cs0320/notes/book/src/security/security_and_threat_modeling.md

 ### Example 2: Phishing Email

-Here's a screenshot of a real email someone received earlier this semester.
+Here's a screenshot of a real email someone received a couple of years ago.

 ![](https://i.imgur.com/mxbNDq4.png)